sevvandi/netseer_paper/netseer-r/README.md

 ## Predicting graph structure from a time series of graphs

-`netseer` predicts the graph structure including new nodes and edges from a time series of graphs.
+`netseer` predicts the graph structure including new vertices and edges from a time series of graphs.
 It adapts Flux Balance Analysis, a method used in metabolic network reconstruction to predict the structure of future graphs.

 ## Installation